 Woods took the Millennium Open at St Andrews in 2000 by eight strokes, just weeks after reigning supreme at the US Open at Pebble Beach by 15 shots.
 He went on to win the PGA Championship in a play-off and subsequently the 2001 Masters to become the first player ever to hold all four Majors at once.

 He returned to St Andrews in 2005 finishing five ahead of Colin Montgomerie and a year later became the first player since Watson in 1983 to successfully retain the Claret Jug with a superb display of iron play on a sun-soaked, fast-running links at Hoylake.

 The Open Championship has certainly seen its fair share of star studded sportsmen over the years, and promises deliver many more in the days to come.

-Make sure to not miss any of the scintillating action our Eventmasters’ splendid corporate hospitality packages.
+Make sure to not miss any of the scintillating action our Eventmasters’ splendid corporate hospitality packages at Carnoustie in 2018.